aileencomer/driving-engine/guides/customization/Android.md

 DEMDrivingEngineManager.getInstance().registerForEventCapture(DEMEventCaptureMask.RECORDING_STARTED_WITH_DATA|DEMEventCaptureMask.RECORDING_STOPPED);
 ```

+You can find a full listing of event capture masks [here](../reference/available-callbacks.md)

 ## Access Raw GPS Trails

 If you'd like finer granularity than trip summaries, you can access raw GPS and activity data from the SDK.
 You can do this by enabling Developer Mode and Raw Data capture as shown below.